 - Athletes must advance to B-class once they have reached the experience level. - Athletes must have 5 bouts in C-class before transitioning to B-class. - An athlete's trainer is required to approve starting competition in B-class.
-B-class could be amateur or professional depending on government legislation requirements. - Rounds are 2 min over 3 or 5 rounds with 1 min breaks.
-Elbows optional, distinguished by elbow guards and 10oz gloves, even if athletes are on professional shows or a registered Pro. - Athletes should transition to A-Class after they have a minimum 15 bouts of experience.
-Transition to A class must be approved by the athletes WBCMTA registered trainer. - B-class is for athletes ready to compete after developing from a novice. - Athletes should remain at B-class until they are ready to be a professional A-class athlete. - All amateur (B-class) titles are 5 by 2 min rounds with 1 min break. - At National/International WBCMTA/WBC tournaments B-class athletes may compete either 2 or 3 min round bouts and may compete with A Class athlete's where legislation allows for this. - Mandatory Equipment Elbow Pads, Gloves, Groin Protection, Mouthguard.
+B-class could be amateur or professional depending on government legislation requirements. - Rounds are 2 or 3 min over 3 rounds or 2 min over 5 rounds with 1 min breaks.
+Elbows optional, distinguished by elbow guards and 10 oz gloves, even if athletes are on professional shows or a registered Pro. - Athletes should transition to Elite-Class after they have a minimum 15 bouts of experience.
+Transition to Elite-Class must be approved by the athletes WBCMTA registered trainer. - B-class is for athletes ready to compete after developing from a novice. - Athletes should remain at B-class until they are ready to be a professional Elite-Class athlete.

+All amateur (B-class) titles are 5 by 2 min rounds with 1 min break.

+- At National/International WBCMTA/WBC tournaments B-class athletes may compete either 2 or 3 min round bouts and may compete with Elite-Class athlete's where legislation allows for this. - Mandatory Equipment Elbow Pads, Gloves, Groin Protection, Mouthguard.